yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_register_web.md

     * **API version**: Enter an optional response type for the API method (for example, a general type like `int` or `string`, or a custom type in the schema model for the API) Defaults to `void`.
     * **Description**: Click the **Edit** tab, and enter an optional description for the API.
 2. To add a parameter exposed by the API method, click the add button in the **PARAMETERS** section, and complete the following details:
     * **NAME**: Enter a required name for the parameter (for example, `customer_name`).
     * **DESCRIPTION**: Enter an optional description for the parameter.
     * **TYPE**: Select the parameter type (for example, `query`, `path`, `form`, `body`, or `header`).
 Defaults to `query`.
     * **DATA TYPE**: Select the parameter data type (for example, `string`, `int`, `boolean`, and so on).
 Defaults to `string`.
     * **REQUIRED**: Select whether the parameter is required.
 Defaults to `No`.
     * **ALLOW MULTIPLE**: Select whether multiple parameters are allowed.
 Defaults to `No`.

-    To add more method parameters, click the add button in the **PARAMETERS** section.
 3. To specify content types that can be consumed by the API method, click the plus (+) button in the **CONSUMES CONTENT-TYPE** section, and enter the content type.
 For example, `application/xml`, `text/plain`, and so on.
 Defaults to `application/json`.
 4. To specify content types that can be produced by the API method, click the plus (+) button in the **PRODUCES CONTENT-TYPE**